Seth141/lab_8/README.md

 - Player follows mouse rotation
 - Player has gun in hands
 - Weapon's audio starts and stops when user fires
+- Weapon has a muzzle flash when the gun is fired by user